 Licensed Social Worker Associate Independent Clinical

-I am a Licensed Clinical Social Worker Associate with the State of Washington (#SC61324464).
-I regularly seek consultation from colleagues as well as my licensed supervisor, Katherine Walter, MSW, LICSW, CSW-G (LICSW #SC61314226).
+I am a Licensed Clinical Social Worker Associate with the State of Washington (# SC61434962).
+I regularly seek consultation from colleagues as well as my licensed supervisor, Katherine Walter, MSW, LICSW, CSW-G (LICSW #LW 60136151).

-Sam offers individual counseling (not couples).
-They see adults and seniors.
+Cindy offers individual counseling (not couples).
+She sees teens 15+ and adults.